Lex2Sent: A bagging approach to unsupervised sentiment analysis: Lex2Sent

-Instead of looking only at sentiment words, text embeddings can be used to analyze semantic similarities to other words.
-This enables us to classify texts using words that are not part of the lexicon.
+Instead of looking only at key words, text embeddings can be used to analyze semantic similarities to other words.
+This enables us to identify the class of a text using words that are not part of the lexicon.

 Text embedding methods create an embedding for each document, which represents the document as a real vector of some fixed dimension $q$.
 They are created using the word embeddings of all words in the current document and can be interpreted as an \enquote{average} word embedding.
-We thus interpret the text embedding of a sentiment lexicon half as an average embedding of a positive or negative word.
-Calculating the distance between the embedding of a document in the corpus and the embedding of a lexicon half is used as a measure of how similar a given document is to a theoretical completely positive or negative document.
+We thus interpret the text embedding of a lexicon half as an average embedding of a word of its respective class.
+Calculating the distance between the embedding of a document in the corpus and the embedding of a lexicon half is used as a measure of how similar a given document is to a theoretical document that is the perfect representation of that class.

+As an alternative to the approach mentioned above, we also looked at the average distance of a document's text embedding to all word embeddings of the sentiment words that appear in the document itself, to analyze only its difference to the parts of the lexicon that are part of the document.
+However, this yielded a classification rate that is comparable to the traditional lexicon classification itself and does not provide substantial improvement over it.
+It will thus not be further reported in this paper.

 The distance is calculated using the cosine distance

 for two vectors $a=(a_1,\dotsc, a_q)^T\in\mathbb R^q$ and $b=(b_1,\dotsc, b_q)^T\in\mathbb R^q$ \cite{cos}.